 The Fashion Detox Challenge is a collaboration between ex-fashion designer and PhD researcher Emma Kidd and the sustainability team at Glasgow Caledonian University.

-The private forum is designed to support participants through this process of change by fostering a sense of belonging, providing a mechanism for mutual support and a platform for reinforcing a change in awareness by confirming individual realisations through the shared insights of others.
+The private forum is designed to support participants by fostering a sense of belonging and providing a mechanism for mutual support.

 No existing knowledge or awareness of sustainability is necessary, which means that the challenge is inclusive and easily accessible.